 Follow up with at-risk employees

-• Following health checkups, we provide guidance via interviews and email (including encouragement to take health checkups and to measure blood pressure, and guidance on lifestyle improvements).
+- Following health checkups, we provide guidance via interviews and emails (including encouraging employees to take health checkups and measure their blood pressure, and guidance for employees to improve their lifestyles)

 Encouragement to take interest in blood pressure and regular measurement

-• We lend employees small blood pressure monitors so they can take readings at home.
+- We lend employees small blood pressure monitors to encourage them to measure blood pressure at home

 Results and future initiatives